-International intra-EU traffic at country level, as set out in Table 1, shows that for 2015, the top ten country-to-country flows in general remained stable compared with 2014.
+International intra-EU traffic at country level, as set out in Table 1, shows that for 2016, the top ten country-to-country flows in general remained stable compared with 2015.
 The United Kingdom is the country the most represented, being involved in half of the top ten routes.
-All routes are showing increases between 2014 and 2015.
+All routes show increases between 2015 and 2016.

 Map 1 gives an overall picture of the extra-EU market.
-With a 11.4% increase between 2014 and 2015, ‘Near and Middle East’ is the partner world region with the highest increase for EU passenger transport.
-The highest and continued decrease of Australia – 6.4% could be partially linked to the increase in Middle East – more passengers taking indirect flight to Australia changing in Near and Middle East airports.
+With a 10.2 % increase between 2015 and 2016, ‘Near and Middle East’ is the partner world region with the highest increase for EU passenger transport.
+The highest and continued decrease of Australia – 14.8 % could be partially linked to the increase in Middle East – more passengers taking indirect flights to Australia changing in Near and Middle East airports.
 North Africa also recorded an important decrease as during previous year – 12.4 %.

-Table 3 shows that London Heathrow still predominates among EU-28 airports, with the highest total of passengers transported by air (75 million passengers in 2015).
-It was followed by Paris Charles de Gaulle (66 million), Frankfurt Main (61 million) and Amsterdam Schiphol (58 million), the sole airports registering over 50 million passengers.
+Table 3 shows that London/Heathrow still predominates among EU-28 airports, with the highest total of passengers transported by air (76 million passengers in 2016).
+It was followed by Paris /harles de Gaulle (66 million), Amsterdam Schiphol (64 million), Frankfurt/Main (61 million), the sole airports registering over 50 million passengers.

-Although for a number of airports, total number of flights decreased (6 airports out of 42), total passenger numbers increased in 2015 compared with 2014 for almost all airports.
+Although for a number of airports the total number of flights decreased (7 airports out of 42), total passenger numbers increased in 2016 compared with 2015 for almost all airports.
 There was a slight decrease for only three airports, Brussels/National (-6.4 %), Ljubjana/Brnik (-2.2 %) and Frankfurt/Main (-0.4 %).

 Map 2 presents the top ten airport pairs within the EU-28.
-It is worth noting that all but two routes are domestic ones.
-The route between Paris Orly and Toulouse shows a decrease of 0.5% in 2015, contrasting with the 26.2% rise observed for the route between Thessaloniki and Athens.
+It is worth noting that all but one route are domestic ones.
+The route between Berlin/Tegel and München shows a decrease of 1.8 % in 2016, contrasting with the 12.5 % rise observed for the route between Palma de Mallorca and Barcelona.